top of page

 All of our poses, our breathwork, our meditation is not the goal of yoga.
 Yoga is about bringing awareness to life.
 “It is our dedication to living with open hearts that will transform us.
 When we are open to the present moment, we are not on a spiritual path, we are the spiritual path.”
 We stop looking for guidance from gurus and start the hard work of uncovering the layers of life so that we can come home to the divinity already within us.

-Yoga is referred to as a practice because we will always find moments when life gets the best of us.
-We react poorly instead of responding with grace and calm.
-The first step is to find compassion for ourselves.
-By shining the light of awareness on ourselves and our behaviors, we start to understand why we do what we do.
-We can forgive ourselves and others when we don’t behave like a yogi “should.”
-Yoga teaches us to observe behavior patterns without judgment, which allows us to slowly shed them and become more attuned to the present moment.
-We can stop “shouding” on ourselves, consider why we reacted poorly, and allow forgiveness, kindness, and compassion in.
+Yoga is referred to as a practice because we will always encounter moments when life overwhelms us.
+We sometimes react poorly instead of responding with grace and calm.
+The first step is cultivating compassion for ourselves.
+By bringing awareness to our behaviors, we begin to understand why we do what we do.
+We can forgive ourselves and others when we don’t behave the way a yogi is expected to.
+Yoga teaches us to observe our patterns without judgment, which helps us slowly release them and become more present.
+We can stop burdening ourselves with “shoulds,” reflect on why we reacted poorly, and welcome forgiveness, kindness, and compassion.

 With Love,